arghasen10/Socket-App/README.md

 Python server side script will generate an example1.csv file in the same directory and there you will get the name of the User and the option selected by the user.

 #### Please Note:
 Mobile Phone and Laptop should be connected to same network.
 Sharing Hotspot from Laptop to phone will not work.
+For example if your laptop and Android both connected to a hotspot other than their own it will work fine.
+Sharing Android's hotspot for laptop and Laptop's hotspot for Android will not allow Socket Communication between them.